gigamonkey/Runestone2PreTeXt/README.md

 ### RST + Runestone to Generic XML

-First hack the pavement.py file.
-Make a copy of the `template_args` dictionary and past it outside the Options bunch.
+First hack the pavement.py file by making a copy of the `template_args` dictionary and pasting it outside the Options bunch.

-Simply run `runestone rst2ptx` this will put xml files in `build/xml`.
-It will also create a file called `rs-substitutes.xml` this contains the html for **many** of the components that have not been converted.
+Simply run `runestone rs2ptx` inside the shell.
+This will put xml files in `build/xml`.
+It will also create a file called `rs-substitutes.xml`.
+This contains the html for **many** of the components that have not been converted.
 The remaining pieces of the `rs-substitutes.xml` file can be populated from the database by running the `updateSubs.py` script in the book folder.

 ### Generic XML to PreTeXt

-Edit your index.rst file and change the toctree directives to use xml includes.
-Then convert the toctree.rst files with the script `toctree2xml.py`
+First, create a `pretext` folder inside the book directory.

-To convert xml output by a sphinx build you have two options
+Next, to convert xml output by a sphinx build you have two options

 1. run `xsltproc /path/to/docutils2ptx.xsl /path/to/build/xml/foo.xml > foo.ptx` for every sub chapter.